mahmoud/words/drafts/myths_of_enterprise_python.md

 the Internet's rich cache of interactive tutorials, books, documentation, and open-source codebases.

-Another important factor to consider is that
+Another important factor to consider is that projects using Python simply do not require as many developers as other projects.
+As mentioned in Myth #7, lean, effective teams like Instagram are a common trope in Python projects, and this has certainly been our experience at eBay and PayPal.

-Bonus: Python is not a good language, Python programmers are just good programmers
+TODO: Honorable mention for most annoying conceit: Python is not a good language, Python programmers are just good programmers